 - a) The NSR holders will hold a 2% NSR on certain Treaty Creek property mineral tenures ("Group I") and a 1% NSR on the remaining Treaty Creek mineral tenures ("Group II").
 The NSR interests apply only to the Company's interest in the Treaty Creek property.
 Within 30 days of a Treaty Creek property feasibility study being completed, the NSR holders will be paid an aggregate sum of \$1,500,000 in order for the Company to collectively buy out 0.75% of the Group I NSR and 0.25% of the Group II NSR.
 At any time the Company may buy out a further 0.75% of the Group I and 0.25% of the Group II NSR for the aggregate sum of \$1,500,000.
-The NSR holders will retain a 0.5% NSR on the Group I and Group II mineral tenures. - b) The NSR holders were entitled to 25% of any cash payments or securities the Company received related to the Company entering into an agreement with a third party to advance the Treaty Creek project such that it disposes directly or indirectly of any of its interest in the Treaty Creek property.
-During the year ended December 31, 2016, the Company disposed 31% of its 51% interest for 500,000 common shares of the purchaser, and as such had to transfer 125,000 of those common shares to NSR holders fulfilling this obligation under the agreement (note 9). - c) The Company will pay the NSR holders 25% of any consideration the Company may receive from any non-governmental party for access, easement or right of way over, on, under or through any part of the Treaty Creek property for a mining infrastructure purpose, or fees for the use of the Company's own infrastructure facilities. - d) The Company will pay the NSR holders 25% of any compensation proceeds the Company may receive from any governmental or quasi-governmental agency for the loss of any rights resulting from the expropriation of access, easement or right of way over, on, under or through any part of the Treaty Creek property for a mining infrastructure purpose.
+The NSR holders will retain a 0.5% NSR on the Group I and Group II mineral tenures. - b) The NSR holders were entitled to 25% of the purchase price the Company received in 2016 from the Company's sale of a 31% interest in the Treaty Creek property to an arm's-length purchaser.
+Consequently, the Company transferred to the NSR Holders 125,000 of the 500,000 purchaser shares received by the Company from such sale, thereby fully fulfilling this obligation under the amended agreement (note 9). - c) The Company will pay the NSR holders 25% of any consideration the Company may receive from any nongovernmental party for access, easement or right of way over, on, under or through any part of the Treaty Creek property for a mining infrastructure purpose, or fees for the use of the Company's own infrastructure facilities. - d) The Company will pay the NSR holders 25% of any compensation proceeds the Company may receive from any governmental or quasi-governmental agency for the loss of any rights resulting from the expropriation of access, easement or right of way over, on, under or through any part of the Treaty Creek property for a mining infrastructure purpose.